Generic name: procarbazine [ pro-CAR-ba-zeen ]

 diet pills, stimulants, or ADHD medication such as Adderall or Ritalin; or

 This list is not complete.
-Other drugs may interact with procarbazine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Matulane, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.